How to Ask for a Voluntary Demotion

 Once you’ve done all the preparing you can do, schedule the conversation with your manager.
 The reason you don’t schedule before you prepare is so you don’t get caught off guard if your manager suggests an impromptu conversation when you attempt to schedule.

-When you schedule the appointment you don’t have to say precisely that you’re seeking a voluntary demotion.
+When you schedule the appointment you don’t have to say you’re seeking a voluntary demotion.
 You can say you want to talk about job growth, your responsibilities or your career path.
 Your manager won’t be caught totally off guard when you bring up the voluntary demotion because you set the stage for talking about your career.

 Be Open to Ideas